Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To find new people to join an organization or activity.
 **Sentence:** The company will recruit new staff for the office.
 **Conversation:**
-A – Are they hiring new people?
+A – Are they hiring new people
 B – Yes, they will recruit staff for the office soon.

 ### Word: Sensory